Neotiara nodulosa

-Neotiara nodulosa, common name : the nodulose mitre, is a species of sea snail, a marine gastropod mollusk in the family Mitridae, the miters or miter snails.
+Neotiara nodulosa, more commonly known as nodulose mitre, is a species of sea snail, a marine gastropod mollusk in the family Mitridae, also known as the miter snails.

 Description

 The shell size varies between 15 mm and 50 mm.

 Distribution

 This species is distributed in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles; in the Atlantic Ocean from North Carolina, the Bermudas to Brazil.